MicrosoftDocs/learn/learn-pr/wwl-azure/sql-database-security/includes/12-demonstration.md

 1. In the **Portal**, search for and launch the **Log Analytics workspace**.
 1. Select the workspace that is being using for your database diagnostics.
 1. Under **General** select **Usage and estimated costs**.
 1. Click **Data retention**.
-Use the slider to show how to increse the data retention time.
+Use the slider to show how to increase the data retention time.
 Discuss how additional charges can incur, depending on the pricing plan.
 1. Under **General** select **Workspace summary**.
 1. Click **Add** and then search the Marketplace for **Azure SQL**.
 This feature may be in Preview.
 Explain the benefits of using this product.
 1. Select and then create **Azure SQL Analytics**.